Top

 For more information see Which Style of Trek is right for you?

-To make things a bit more complicated, it is possible to take different approaches in different regions – for example, in Kanchenjunga trek with a guide who leaves you in Olangchungola to bring re-supplies to you in Makalu Base Camp.
-They then leave again from Dingboche, to bring re-supplies in the Manaslu region… get the idea?
-This approach means that you have to be very good at mountain navigation and speak some Nepali, but it reduces costs and solves re-supply issues.
+To make things a bit more complicated, it is possible to take different approaches in different regions – for example, trekking in Kanchenjunga trek with a guide who then leaves you after the Olangchungola checkpost and then returns with re-supplies in Makalu Base Camp.
+After the high passes, your guide again leaves you from Dingboche, to bring resupplies to you in the Manaslu region… get the idea?

 • Are you prepared / have the time to do the running around and negotiating yourself?